Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Experiments

-We use the Area Under Receiver Operating Characteristic Curve (AUC-ROC) and the Area Under Precision-Recall Curve (AUC-PR) to evaluate the performance of reference methods.
-Higher AUC values suggest better performance.
-The results are averaged over 10 independent runs, in which the data sets are regenerated randomly, to report stable performance.
-As shown in Table~\ref{tab:performance}, the results reflect that our SG-AE outperforms other methods in all datasets.
-SG-AE achieves more than 5\% AUC-ROC/AUC-PR improvement over the best baselines on \textit{attack}, \textit{intrusion}, \textit{market}.
-The reliance on clean training data for DAGMM leads to performance degradation in the anomaly-contained settings.
-RDP and RDA utilize different strategies to filter anomalies during training, achieving the second and third performance in most datasets.
-RSRAE, originally designed for image data, achieves unsatisfactory performance, reflecting that it cannot be well adapted to tabular data.
-The performance improvement of SG-AE benefits from the score-guidance strategy, which enhances the score disparity and the capability of the representation learner.
 Compared with the results in~\cite{rdp}, the performance difference is mainly caused by the construction of the datasets.
-For example, we obtained 22 features from the data sources in \textit{donor} but~\cite{rdp} take only 10 features without detailed prepossessing steps.
-However, we can have a convincing comparison result in \textit{creditcard}, which is a standard dataset and has been preprocessed in the original data source.
+For example, we obtained 22 features from the data sources in \textit{donor} but~\cite{rdp} takes only 10 features without detailed prepossessing steps.
+However, we can have a convincing comparison result in \textit{creditcard}, a standard dataset preprocessed in the original data source.
 On this dataset, iForest and RDP perform similarly in our work and~\cite{rdp}.

 Figure~\ref{fig:hist} presents the score distribution of SG-AE.
 We can see that the anomaly score distributions of normal data (blue bars) and abnormal data (red bars) are notably separated on most datasets.
-For numerical comparison between the typical methods, we use KS test to reflect the distribution distance between normal and abnormal scores.
+For numerical comparison between the typical methods, we use the KS test to reflect the distribution distance between normal and abnormal scores.
 KS test is a statistical hypothesis test that checks whether two samples differ in distributions~\cite{dos2016fast}.
 A higher KS index indicates a larger score difference.
-As shown in Table~\ref{tab:KSindex}, the average values of the KS of SG-AE on the seven datasets are $0.539$, surpassing the $0.355$ of AE, $0.372$ of AE, $0.336$ of RDA, and $0.415$ of RDP.
+As shown in Table~\ref{tab:KSindex}, the average values of the KS of SG-AE on the seven datasets are $0.539$, surpassing the $0.355$ of AE, $0.372$ of AE, $0.336$ of RDA, $0.415$ of RDP, $0.227$ of GOAD, $0.398$ of ECOD, and $0.362$ of ICLAD.
 This suggests that our scoring network successfully enhanced the disparity between the normal and abnormal data.
-A larger KS index correlates with better performance showed in Table~\ref{tab:performance}, especially on the \textit{bcsc}, \textit{creditcard}, \textit{intrusion} datasets.
+A larger KS index correlates with a better performance shown in Table~\ref{tab:performance}, especially on the \textit{bcsc}, \textit{creditcard}, \textit{intrusion} datasets.
 Taken together, these results demonstrate the effectiveness of the score guidance design.